 Given below are some basic advantages of Hadoop.

 - Hadoop undertakes a plethora of data.
-Data can come from a variety of sources such as social media, email conversation etc, and can be of the structured or unstructured form.
+Data can come from a variety of sources such as social media, email conversations etc, and can be of a structured or unstructured form.
 Hadoop can obtain value from different data.
-It can accept data in an XML file, text file, CSV files, images, etc.
+It can accept data in an XML file, text file, CSV file, images, etc.

-- The Hadoop framework looks after parallel processing, MapReduce developers do not need to care much for obtaining distributed processing, it is automatically done at the backend.
+- The Hadoop framework looks after parallel processing, MapReduce developers do not need to care much about obtaining distributed processing, it is automatically done at the backend.